Michelle-Y/Data-Mining-Project/README.md

 **Zihan Zhou**

 ## Description
-Nowadays, social media have tons of users, and millions of people share opinions on different aspects of life everyday.
-It’s interesting to figure out how people express their sentiments through different words, emojis, etc. This paper and research serves to provide a better understanding about human sentiment on social media, especially in Twitter.
-Also we want to find the emotions behind a series of words, used to gain an understanding of the attitudes, opinions and emotions expressed within an online mention.
-Our project will serve as a study of sentiment analysis based on Twitter data.
-The applications of sentiment analysis are broad and powerful.
-For example, the shifts in sentiment on social media have been shown to correlate with shifts in the stock market.
-In this project, the research will draw motivation from people to understand and analyze the people’s opinions more efficiently.
+With the increasing usage of internet, social media has promoted information dissemination in social network.
+By using sentiment analysis, there is a significant application in both industry and academic.
+It helps companies and media organizations improve user experience and promote economic development.
+This paper and research serves to provide a better understanding about human sentiment on social media, especially in Twitter.
+We investigate the utility of linguistic features for detecting the sentiment of Twitter message.
+Based on two data sets of more than 1.8 million tweets in total, we find that the sentiment expressed on Twitter changes by time, especially the emotional Twitter messages.

 ## Questions Sought to Answer